 Since I was a small child, I have always been fascinated by animals and drawing them.
 Lucky for me, my parents encouraged my creativity, curiosity & learning.
 I've been so fortunate to be able to grow up in a household with different types of exotic animals and was able to take riding lessons at a local stable from a young age.

-On February 10th, 2020 I finally decided to take the plunge to become a full time artist.
-I have continued to breed reptiles and am very close with my wonderful network of family and friends involved in the industry.
-I am very thankful for all the wonderful jobs and experiences I have had and still go back home to visit when I can.
+On February 10th, 2020 I finally decided to take the plunge to become a full time artist after much encouragement from my partner Chris, my family and close friends.
+I continue to breed reptiles and am very grateful to be able to work closely with the pet shop and continue my involvement in the industry I love so much.
 Now that I am doing art full time, I can pour myself into my work and am excited to say I am now pursuing my lifelong dream.

 Check out my personal page on Instagram for a peek into daily life